EMDR Therapy

 EMDR involves the client being guided to move their eyes from side to side whilst processing thoughts and memories.

-Brainspotting pays special attention to specific locations where the client’s eyes automatically go whilst pinpointing issues and physical feelings.
+Brainspotting focuses on specific locations where the client’s eyes automatically go whilst pinpointing issues and physical feelings.

 I am not sure if I have PTSD.
 Can I still try EMDR?

-Our trained therapists can talk through issues and feelings a person may be experiencing to provide support and decipher whether the client is, in fact, experiencing symptoms of PTSD.
+Our trained Therapists can talk through issues and feelings a person may be experiencing to provide support and decipher whether the client is experiencing symptoms of PTSD.

-EMDR is a psychological treatment that’s been found to be a successful method in reducing symptoms of PTSD – Upsetting memories, thoughts, and feelings related to trauma.
+EMDR is a psychological technique which has been found to be highly successful in reducing symptoms of PTSD, including distressing memories, thoughts, and feelings related to trauma.

 Citations